apache/couchdb-helm/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Chart Version bumped
 - [ ] e2e tests pass
 - [ ] Variables are documented in the README.md
+- [ ] Chart tgz added to /docs and index updated